kevinlekiller/mpv_scripts/autospeed/README.md

 You can use programs like `wget` or `curl` to download from the command line.

-For example, to download using curl on *nix:
+For example, to download using curl:

-`mkdir -p ~/.mpv/scripts && curl -o ~/.mpv/scripts/autospeed.lua https://raw.githubusercontent.com/kevinlekiller/mpv_scripts/master/autospeed/autospeed.lua`
+`mkdir -p ~/.config/mpv/scripts && curl -o ~/.config/mpv/scripts/autospeed.lua https://raw.githubusercontent.com/kevinlekiller/mpv_scripts/master/autospeed/autospeed.lua`

 --------------